bootstrap-vue/bootstrap-vue/src/components/time/README.md

 [`Intl.NumberFormat`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/NumberFormat),
 except for the labels applied to elements of the time control (aria-labels, selected status, etc).
 You must provide your own translations for these labels.
-The available locales will be browser dependant (not all browsers support all locales)
+The available locales will be browser dependant (not all browsers support all locales).

 By default `<b-time>` will use the browser's default locale, but you can specify the locale (or locales) to use via the `locale` prop.
 The prop accepts either a single locale string, or an array of locale strings (listed in order of most preferred locale to least prefered).

-The emitted `context` event will include which locale the time control has resolved to (which may not be the same locale as requested, depending on the supported locales of `Intl`).
+The emitted `'context'` event will include which locale the time control has resolved to (which may not be the same locale as requested, depending on the supported locales of `Intl`).

 For server side rendering (SSR) when using Node.js, ensure that the Node.js runtime you are using